yonlif/BluehatIL-LLS-writeup/README.md

 So, client sends to server his public key - `client_private_key * G (G = an aggreed point from the beggining)` and the server multiplies by `server_private_key` resulting in `client_private_key * server_private_key * G`.
 Take a moment to understand why the client gets the same expression on his side as well.

 Under the new AES layer - the server is signing on the string "LlsServerHello:" and the client verifies.
 Than the client sends a signature over "LlsClientHello:".
-If the server
+If the server successfully validated the signature it sets the client public key as `peerPublicKey`, as mentioned before if the `peerPublicKey` is equal to `publicKey` the door will open.
+The validation happnes with the `ecdsa` object and is explained in more details later.

 ## Attack ideas